drivera123/LDRS500/policy-analysis.md

+This assignment is worth 10% of your final grade.

+##### Check the course Timeline for the due date.

 All policy is part of the public exercise of power and is driven by values – whether explicitly stated or not.
 This two-part assignment asks you undertake an analysis of a policy in light of transformational servant leadership \(TSL\) characteristics and then create a leadership tool for TSL policy analysis in your organization.

 ##### Your Task